Minimum Energy Efficiency Standards (MEES)

 Sustainability Solutions for Minimum Energy Efficiency Standard Services within the UK

 As of April 2019, a new legal standard regulation for minimum energy efficiency that applies to rented commercial buildings came to effect.
 The laws have been viewed as opportunities and threats to landlords, lenders, freehold investors and developers.

 The government has identified most of the buildings to be a big contributor to greenhouse gas emissions.
 This is likely to poses a threat to the UK trying to meet its carbon reduction targets for the years 2020 and 2050.
 The government has estimated that 18% of commercial buildings host the lowest EPC ratings (F or G).
 Although building regulations make sure that all new buildings meet the current energy efficiency standards, MEES is tasked with dealing with the older properties in the UK.
-It is likely that the minimum standard will rise in the coming days.
+It is likely that the minimum standards will rise over time.

 Buildings and Tenancies Where MEES Does Not Apply

-If you are not sure whether minimum energy efficiency standard is applicable to your building, let us help you determine that.
-We understand that making this determination is not straightforward, and that is why we have detailed the buildings that MEES does not apply to.
+If you are not sure whether minimum energy efficiency standards are applicable to your building, let our sustainability consulting team help you determine that.
+We understand that making this determination is not straightforward which is why we have detailed the buildings that MEES does not apply to.
 They include:

 - Buildings that do not need EPCs like workshops, temporary properties, industrial sites, agricultural properties that need low energy levels and holiday lets